Countries/Jurisdictions of Primary Concern - Argentina

 With other governments/jurisdictions: YES

-Argentina is a member of the Financial Action Task Force in Latin America (GAFILAT), a FATF-style regional body.
-Its most recent mutual evaluation can be found at: http://www.gafilat.org/UserFiles/documentos/es/evaluaciones_mutuas/Argentina_3ra_Ronda_2010.pdf
+Argentina is a member of the Financial Action Task Force of Latin America (GAFILAT), a FATF-style regional body.
+Its most recent mutual evaluation can be found at: http://www.gafilat.org/UserFiles//Biblioteca/Evaluaciones/Argentina_3ra_Ronda_2010.pdf

 Enforcement and implementation issues and comments:

-Now that Argentina has established the legal and regulatory infrastructure to underpin its AML/CFT program, it should be better-positioned to measure the effectiveness of its program.
-Critical components of this effort will be demonstrating the country’s commitment to principals of transparency and good governance; fostering a universal culture of AML/CFT compliance; the ability to coordinate and investigate complex financial crimes; and improving the efficiency of the court system.
+With its AML/CFT regime established through legal and regulatory structures, suspicious transaction reporting institutionalized, and information flowing more freely between branches of government, Argentina’s challenge now is enforcement.
+Critical components of this effort will be demonstrating the country’s commitment to the principles of transparency and good governance; fostering a universal culture of AML/CFT compliance; improving the ability to coordinate, investigate, and prosecute complex financial crimes efficiently; and increasing convictions.